 Scheduled events take place year round in Camden including the 42nd Great Schooner Race on July 6, the Harbor Arts & Books festival, the 4th of July Fireworks with a sail or cruise option on the bay, and the summer Shakespeare Festival on July 25.
 In August there's the annual Kitchen Tour, a Full Moon Sail, and at month's end the Camden Windjammer Festival is launched with fireworks, a Sail In and a windjammer parade in the bay.
-September 8 a Mini Maker Faire takes place in the Camden Amphitheater by the sea.
+In September a Mini Maker Faire takes place in the Camden Amphitheater by the sea, hosted by the Library.

-Suffice to say, most visitors hold a special place in their hearts for Camden, Maine-- where the sun-dappled mountains meet the magnificent sea on Penobscot Bay.
+Suffice to say, most visitors hold a special place in their hearts for Camden, Maine-- a special place where the sun-dappled mountains meet the magnificent sea on Penobscot Bay.

-*Blue Bay Cottage is a non-smoking house.
-Smoking is permitted on the back deck.
-Pets are not permitted.
+*Blue Bay Cottage 2 is a non-smoking house.
+Smoking is of course permitted outdoors.
+Pets are not allowed.